apples0/blog/_posts/2017-06-21-how-to-generate-HD-wallet-offline-using-organic-entropy.markdown

 - [video][video] (if link is down then check [here][video2])
 - [manual][manual] look at the "Removing the wireless card" section

+After removing the card, use the electrical tape to wrap up the exposed terminal leads.
 You'll notice they make you remove the battery before removing the card, I think this is to prevent damage to the circuitry when pulling the card out.

 # d. create the "setup" drive